 - All rooms are at ground level and are wide enough to allow wheelchair access.

 - Disabled toilets and walk in shower/changing areas are available around school.

 - Most classrooms benefit from acoustic tiling to support those with hearing impairments.

 How does Begbrook support its pupils when it’s time for them to move class or to leave the school?

 - We will ask you and the current school if your child has any additional needs prior to your child joining us at Begbrook.
 Some children may benefit from a home visit too.

 - Where your child’s needs have already been identified by a previous setting, then we will liaise with them.
-You will also be invited to a transition meeting with both schools.
+You may also be invited to a transition meeting with both schools.

 - We recognise that there are children who find yearly transition tricky and these are provided with extra support as appropriate to their needs.
 Parents will be fully involved and we value your input at any point in this process.

-- Children starting school for the first time will have a ‘meet the teacher’ session, a picnic in the summer term before the September start, and a home visit.
-Home visits may also be arranged for children starting with SEND – the SENCo will liaise with you on this.
-The SENCo will attend any meetings with nursery where needed.
+- Reception age children starting school for the first time will have a ‘meet the teacher’ session before the September start and a home visit can be arranged for children starting with SEND – the SENDCo will liaise with you on this.
+The SENDCo will attend any meetings with nursery where needed.

 - For children moving on to Secondary school, there will be opportunities for them to visit their new school.
 The SENCo will liaise with the new setting.
-If the child has SEND, then additional meetings can be arranged in advance.
-SENCos from the secondary schools will be invited to the appropriate Annual Review to prepare the student for the transition.
+If the child is on our SEND register, then additional meetings can be arranged in advance.
+SENDCos from the secondary schools will be invited to the appropriate Annual Review to prepare the student for the transition.

 - Should your child leave our school before the end of year 6, we will work with you and their new school in ensuring that your child’s needs are understood.